 Maloof went to Japan in 1979, joining Tony Muser as the new American hitters for the Seibu Lions.
 Muser did not last long, but Maloof hit a solid .290/.358/.414, surprisingly only drawing 52 walks.
 He led the Pacific League with 503 at-bats.

+Maloof was a roving minor league hitting instructor for the Padres for most of 1986-1990.
 He coached for the 1990 Padres, finally getting to wear a major league uniform.
+He was a coach for the Wichita Wranglers in 1991.

 In 2003, Maloof was honored at the University of La Verne Athletics Hall of Fame.